Stochastic Thermodynamics of Social Imitation beyond Energetics: Introduction

-Concurrently, a great amount of research has been devoted to the study of social phenomena from the perspective of complex systems~\cite{Weidlich91,Castellano09,Lazer20}, namely, systems composed of many interacting components that exhibit emergent behaviour.
+Concurrently, a great amount of research has been devoted to the study of social phenomena from the perspective of complex systems~\cite{Weidlich91,Castellano09,Opinion_new_review,Lazer20}, namely, systems composed of many interacting components that exhibit emergent behaviour.
 Using methods from statistical physics, stochastic dynamics and network theory, agent-based models have provided insights in phenomena such as cultural drift and cultural dissemination~\cite{Axelrod97,Castellano00,Centola07}, opinion dynamics and polarization~\cite{Dandekar13,Juanili14,Granha22,Ojer23,Starnini25}, or language adoption, variation and change~\cite{Abrams03,Castello06}, just to mention some examples.

-A fair question that is gaining increasing interest is whether we can apply concepts and tools from stochastic thermodynamics to gain insight in other areas in complex systems~\cite{Rao16,noaEntropyProductionTool2019, dasilvaAnalysisEarlierTimes2020, Freitas21,Korbel21,Rao22,manzanoThermodynamicsComputationsAbsolute2024,Sorkin24,Wolpert24,Falasco25}.
-Moreover, one may wonder if that would be possible even in situations that lack a thermodynamic foundation in terms of energy, heat or work, such as sociophysics~\cite{crochikEntropyProductionMajorityvote2005}.
-In this context, recent works attempted to apply the framework of stochastic thermodynamics to the majority-vote model and variations~\cite{tomeStochasticThermodynamicsOpinion2023, hawthorneNonequilibriumThermodynamicsMajority2023,oliveiraEntropyProductionCooperative2024} by postulating an energy function and introducing thermal baths and temperatures, whose origin and meaning remains, however, obscure.
+A fair question that is gaining increasing interest is whether we can apply concepts and tools from stochastic thermodynamics to gain insight in other areas in complex systems~\cite{Rao16,noaEntropyProductionTool2019, dasilvaAnalysisEarlierTimes2020, Freitas21,Korbel21,Rao22,manzanoThermodynamicsComputationsAbsolute2024,Sorkin24,Wolpert24,Falasco25}. { Moreover, one may wonder if that would be possible even in situations that lack a thermodynamic foundation in terms of energy, heat or work, such as sociophysics~\cite{BahrMicro,BahrMacro, crochikEntropyProductionMajorityvote2005}.
+In particular, obtaining a meaningful framework that allows for the application of the powerful toolbox developed in stochastic thermodynamics during the last decades (nonequilibrium fluctuation relations, thermodynamic and kinetic uncertainty relations, second-law inequalities, etc) would represent a valuable contribution to enrich the study of social system dynamics from the statistical physics viewpoint.}

+In this context, recent works attempted to apply the framework of stochastic thermodynamics in social dynamics models, such as the majority-vote model and some variations~\cite{tomeStochasticThermodynamicsOpinion2023, hawthorneNonequilibriumThermodynamicsMajority2023,oliveiraEntropyProductionCooperative2024}. { These works \emph{assume} local detailed balance relations by postulating an effective energy function and introducing thermal reservoirs with different temperatures.
+However, the weak connection of these entities with their thermodynamic counterparts, together with the arbitrary restrictions introduced by enforcing relations between them, have substantially limited the scope and application of this approach.}